nfdi4plants/ARC-specification/ARC specification.md

     </tr>
 </table>

 Notes:

 - There are no requirements on specific assay-level metadata per formal ARC definition.
-Conversion of ARCs into other repository or archival format (e.g. PRIDE, GEO, ENA etc.) may however mandate the presence of specific terms required in the destination format.
+Conversion of ARCs into other repository or archival formats (e.g. PRIDE, GEO, ENA) may however mandate the presence of specific terms required in the destination format.

 - To ensure reusability of assays, it is strongly RECOMMENDED to include necessary metadata mandated by typical metadata schemes necessary for reproduction.
 This process is facilitated by the use of templates that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

-- It is RECOMMENDED to order worksheets according to the source sample relation for readability.
+- It is RECOMMENDED to order worksheets according to the source-sample-relation for readability.

 - It is RECOMMENDED to adopt the structure outlined [below](#best-practices) to organize assay data files and other supporting information.

 - An implementation that ensures assay annotation consistent with these requirements is provided by the [SWATE tool](https://github.com/nfdi4plants/Swate).

-- While assays can in principle contain arbitrary data formats, it is highly RECOMMENDED to use community-supported, open formats (see [Best Practices](#best-practices)).
+- While assays MAY in principle contain arbitrary data formats, it is highly RECOMMENDED to use community-supported, open formats (see [Best Practices](#best-practices)).

 ### Workflow Description